CCA-Public/digital-archives-manual/guides/stabilization.md

 #### Disk imaging with IsoBuster

 [IsoBuster](https://www.isobuster.com/help/) is a Windows-based proprietary disk imaging tool produced by Smart Projects (managed by Peter Van Hove).
-At CCA, we use IsoBuster to create disk images for optical media which Guymager and FTK Imager are unable to image properly.
-Before moving on, make sure you are using the disk-imaging workstation (DSK-065-14) in the CCA Digital Lab.
+At CCA, we use IsoBuster to create disk images for particular types of optical media - mostly DVDs, Audio-CDs, and optical media containing more than 1024MB of data - and as a tool for documenting the current condition of damaged media.

+Before moving on to the disk imaging process, make sure you are using the disk-imaging workstation (DSK-065-14) in the CCA Digital Lab.
 Create a project folder in which you will save your work.
 Name this folder something memorable and meaningful, such as an accession or an identification number.

 ##### Disk imaging